conradolandia/keenwrite-themes/README.md

 # Themes

-Document typesetting configurations contain a variety of styles for changing the look and feel of documents.
+Document typesetting configurations that contain a variety of styles for changing the look and feel of documents.